Hiring a summer nanny? Payroll and taxes, handled.See how →

 What Does It Cost to Hire a Nanny Legally?

-The true cost of hiring a nanny legally is about 9-12% more than their hourly rate.
-Here's exactly what you'll pay in taxes, insurance, and fees—plus what happens if you don't.
+Hiring a nanny legally costs 9-12% above their hourly rate.
+The exact breakdown of taxes, insurance, fees—plus what penalties you risk if you don't.

 February 3, 2026